mohit7386/Code_With_Java/readme.md

     }
 }
-Class name and file name should be same in java...It is Mandatory to same name
+Class name and file name should be same in java...It is Mandatory to same name Another Method to write the java code :-

+public class Code1{
+    public static void main(String...args) { // here you can also put three dots in place of square brackets..
+        System.out.println("Hey Jarvis!");
+        System.out.print("Hello Sir How Are You!");

+    }
+}
 -----------------------------------------------------------------------
 Four types of applications we can create with java language :-